-You can confirm the deadlines by visiting philadelphiavotes.com or contacting the Philadelphia County Board of Elections at (215) 686-3469.
+You can confirm the deadlines or where to return your ballot by visiting philadelphiavotes.com or contacting the Philadelphia County Board of Elections at (215) 686-3469.

 On the ballot: Candidates

 You'll vote for the following types of candidates.